Tessi-Tms/TmsMediaBundle/README.md

 TmsMediaBundle
 ==============

-Media bundle provides an API for media
+Media bundle provides an API to upload and retrieve media.

 Installation